jwgdmkj/LMLT/README.md

 ### Results
 We will provide visual results of LMLT_Base x4 scale soon.
-If you want to see only architecture, refer to `LMLT.py`.
+If you want to see only architecture, please refer to `LMLT.py`.